Hooks

 Most anglers build up a selection of hooks so that they have all angling situations covered and select the correct sized hooks for the species they are targeting.
 The suggestions below are clickable and link to either Sea Angling Shop or Amazon where the hooks can be viewed and purchased.

 Small Hooks: When fishing over light ground for species such as plaice or flounder many anglers choose smaller hooks in a fine wire pattern which allows the best possible bait presentation.
-A high-quality small hook is Cronus Bronze Flatfish Hooks, which are available down to size 6.
+Aberdeen hooks are popular for this type of fishing, but specialist long-shank flatfish hooks can also be used..

 Cronus Silver Aberdeens are good all-round hooks.

-Larger Hooks: Moving up the size and strength scale are the reasonably priced Cronus O’Shaughnessy Hooks which is a strong, heavy wire hook, available in sizes up to 6/0 making them ideal for targeting big pollock, bass or cod.
+Larger Hooks: Moving up the size and strength scale, the O’Shaughnessy hook pattern is a strong, heavy wire hook.
+In sizes up to 6/0 they are ideal for targeting rays, big pollock, bass or cod.

 Hooks for Big Species: Many anglers targeting the largest species found in UK waters such as conger eels, tope or skate use specialist heavy traces which incorporate heavy monofilament or wire line and a very large hook.
 This is because these species have large mouths necessitating the use of big hooks, but also heavier line as the sharp teeth or abrasive skin of these species can damage weaker monofilament.
-WSB Mono Conger Traces feature a size 8/0 hook and 200lbs monofilament line making them ideal for this purpose.
-For anglers making their own rigs with big hooks, Cronus Dark O’Shaughnessy Hooks are available.
-These hooks are strong and made with a thick wire and are available in sizes 5/0 to 8/0, meaning they can be used to catch the largest species found in British waters.
-Prices start at £1.09 for a packet of five.
+Conger traces typically feature a size 8/0 hook and monofilament of 150 – 200lbs breaking strain line making them ideal for this purpose.
+Alternatively wire line of a similar breaking strain may be used instead of monofilament.

 Baitholder Hooks: As stated baitholder hooks have barbs on the shank which keep the bait in place and prevent it from sagging down and preventing the point of the hook.
-WSB Baitholder Hooks are an example of this type of hook and are available by clicking here.
+Most major manufacturers produce a baitholder pattern of hooks.